-Physical healthcare needs are also of great concern to trafficking victims, because physical health disruptions can affect survivors' everyday lives.
-There are a number of physical issues commonly associated with trafficking victims, including frequent headaches, stomach aches, difficulty breathing, hair loss, frequent colds, low blood pressure, sexually transmitted diseases, frequent urinary tract infections, and issues with bowel incontinence (Hopper, 2017).
+Physical healthcare needs are also of great concern to trafficking victims because physical health disruptions can affect survivors' everyday lives.
+There are several physical issues commonly associated with trafficking victims, including frequent headaches, stomach aches, difficulty breathing, hair loss, frequent colds, low blood pressure, sexually transmitted diseases, frequent urinary tract infections, and issues with bowel incontinence (Hopper, 2017).
 The study further states that some young female respondents in this study reported head injuries resulting in confusion, mental slowing, and other cognitive difficulties.
 Additionally, children involved in sex trafficking may be more prone to physical illnesses because of their immature physical systems; thus, this specific age group needs to be tended to more carefully when being treated (Bernat & Winkeller, 2010).
-The indicators listed above are just some of the physical symptoms that sex-trafficked individuals can encounter, as this list is not exhaustive; each individual will experience their combination of physical health problems and will require personalized treatment.
-Many of the symptoms indicated here are the body's way of compartmentalizing psychological stress as a coping mechanism, a manifestation occurrence often associated with complex trauma (Hopper, 2017).
-With that said, there is an urgent need for these victims to receive adequate medical attention to help deal with their physical issues, in addition to their emotional health.